-The abnormal shape of these red blood cells is due to the presence of an abnormal protein, called sickle (S) hemoglobin(Hb) within the cells, instead of the normal protein called Hb A. Hemoglobin is the substance that transports the oxygen in the air which we breathe in to all parts of our body.
+The abnormal shape of these red blood cells is due to the presence of an abnormal protein, called sickle (S) hemoglobin(Hb) inside the cells, instead of the normal protein called Hb A. Hemoglobin is the substance that transports the oxygen in the air, which we breathe in, to all parts of our body.

-Sickled red blood cells cannot flow well and may block normal flow in the blood circulation, resulting in shortage of oxygen in the body tissues.
+Sickled red blood cells cannot flow well and may impair normal blood circulation, resulting in shortage of oxygen in the body tissues.

 When blood circulation is blocked it can lead to acute attacks of intense pain throughout the body, especially the bones, and can result in damage to body organs.

 Each of our biological character (in this case HbS) is determined by a copy of a gene that is passed down from one generation to the next.
 But for sickle cell disease (SCD), also known as sickle cell anemia, two copies of the HbS gene, one from each parent, must be inherited.

 Who gets Sickle Cell Disease, then?

 Getting sickle cell disease is like a lottery, really.
 First, it requires that both parents carry the responsible gene.

 Next, if both parents transmit the gene, then the child will get SCD.
 That is a fact of biology that cannot be helped.